 This is a refund credit, which means that you will receive a refund on your state income tax filing at the end of each year that you qualify.
 The catch is that you must file a special form to request the refund if you’re an Arizona renter.
 Property owners may automatically qualify for their own refunds just based on owning property, but renters have the extra step of filling out a form in order to qualify.

 If you have never heard about Arizona’s tax credit that could return some of the money that you have paid in rent, it’s because the state isn’t jumping to announce this benefit to all seniors who may qualify.
 That is why I am taking the time to share my knowledge with other seniors.
-This Arizona tax credit has helped me stretch my income and live comfortably for three years now, and I want to inform as many of my fellow seniors as possible so that we can all receive the tax refunds that we deserve.
+This Arizona tax credit has helped me stretch my income and live comfortably for four years now, and I want to inform as many of my fellow seniors as possible so that we can all receive the tax refunds that we deserve.

 This is the first question to answer if you want to receive some of your rent money back at the end of the year.
 If your landlord is required to pay property tax on the rental unit in which you have lived for one full tax year, then you have a good chance of qualifying for this Arizona tax credit.
 The emphasis there is on one full year.
 That means from January to December of the tax year, you lived in a rental property that is subject to property tax.

 What does your landlord’s property tax responsibility have to do with you?
 In most cases, landlords pass those property taxes onto the renter.
 You likely pay rent tax on top of your monthly rental rate, and that is used to cover the property tax for your living space.
 When you apply for the Arizona Tax Credit as a renter, you are asking to receive a portion of those tax payments back.
 If you don’t live in a property that is subject to property tax, then you won’t qualify for this tax relief program for seniors.